 I found this snake in the Dominican Republic a couple of years ago in July/August.
 I've been wondering what kind of snake it is ever since.
 Could anybody help?
 I don't have a better picture unfortunately.

-By Doris from Inkster, MI
+By Doc Doris from Inkster, MI

-By John from Plant C, FL
+By john becker from Plant C, FL

 It is a type of rat snake.
 Google images Texas rat snake and you will probably see it.